-According to recent research, the average number of accounts registered to one UK email address is a staggering 118.
+According to recent research, the average number of accounts registered to one UK email address is 118.
 We each forget around 37 passwords a year, according to the number of forgot password emails the researchers at online security solutions company Dashlane found when rummaging around in the inboxes of over 20,000 participants.
-More worrying, the typical UK internet user reuses their favourite password around 6 times, which represents quite a serious security problem.
+More worrying, the typical UK internet user reuses their favourite password around 6 times, which is a serious security problem.

 The main problem is that convenience is king when registering for new online accounts.
-If you're accessing something on the move or want to get on with it quickly, it's only natural to choose the easy option and reuse a favourite password.
-We know this isn'tt the safest way to do it, but it's so difficult to keep track of all of those different passwords.
-It can be a real headache trying to log in to sites and services, as well as having to reset your password all the time, so it may be time to find a better solution.
+If you're accessing something on the move or want to get on with it quickly, choosing the easy option and reusing a favourite password is natural.
+We know this isn'tt the safest way to do it, but it's difficult to keep track of all those different passwords.
+It can be a real headache trying to log in to sites and services and having to reset your password all the time, so it may be time to find a better solution.
 Here are just 3 options to try they could make your life a lot easier and your online accounts much more secure:

 - Consider a hard copy approach.
-Some may disagree, but a number of internet security experts have recommended actually writing down your passwords on a piece of paper.
-This is something we've all been told not to do, but it's worth considering that a piece of paper is effectively unhackable unless someone actually breaks into your home and finds it (which is, of course, a possibility).
-If you can keep the paper somewhere secure and not end up losing it yourself, this approach could work for you.
+Some may disagree, but several internet security experts have recommended writing down your passwords on paper.
+We've all been told not to do this, but it's worth considering that a piece of paper is effectively unhackable unless someone breaks into your home and finds it (of course, a possibility).
+This approach could work if you keep the paper somewhere secure and not lose it yourself.

 - Use a password recovery device.
-If all else fails and you can't reset your password, you can use a portable USB password recovery device to regain access to essential files on your computer or login into an important account.
+Suppose all else fails, and you can't reset your password.
+In that case, you can use a portable USB password recovery device to regain access to essential files on your computer or login into an important account.

 Tips for stronger passwords

-Another way to boost the security of your online accounts is to come up with a stronger password for each in the first place.
+Another way to boost the security of your online accounts is to develop a stronger password for each in the first place.
 Top tips include:

-- Being creative - merging two different song lyrics together, using your friend's favourite weird saying or even making up new words and sentences
+- Being creative - merging two different song lyrics, using your friend's favourite weird saying, or even making up new words and sentences

-- Taking a phrase and abbreviating it - for example, I went to Disney World Florida in 2005 can be abbreviated to IwtDWFi05, which is much more secure than your surname and birth year.
+- Take a phrase and abbreviate it - for example, I went to Disney World Florida in 2005 can be abbreviated to IwtDWFi05, which is much more secure than your surname and birth year.

 - Changing your password regularly - set a schedule and stick to it.